ferreiraklet/Tracey-Backdoor/README.md

 # Tracey-Backdoor
-A Reverse Shell Backdoor made in python.
+A Reverse Shell Backdoor made in python OOP.
 It supposed to work in Windows and Linux OS

 ## Functions: